hbxywdk/FE-Record/2019-03/学习Vue源码5.md

   }
 }

-// Here we have async deferring wrappers using microtasks.
-// In 2.5 we used (macro) tasks (in combination with microtasks).
-// However, it has subtle problems when state is changed right before repaint
-// (e.g. #6813, out-in transitions).
-// Also, using (macro) tasks in event handler would cause some weird behaviors
-// that cannot be circumvented (e.g. #7109, #7153, #7546, #7834, #8109).
-// So we now use microtasks everywhere, again.
-// A major drawback of this tradeoff is that there are some scenarios
-// where microtasks have too high a priority and fire in between supposedly
-// sequential events (e.g. #4521, #6690, which have workarounds)
-// or even between bubbling of the same event (#6566). let timerFunc

-// The nextTick behavior leverages the microtask queue, which can be accessed
-// via either native Promise.then or MutationObserver.
-// MutationObserver has wider support, however it is seriously bugged in
-// UIWebView in iOS >= 9.3.3 when triggered in touch event handlers.
-It
-// completely stops working after triggering a few times... so, if native
-// Promise is available, we will use it:
+let timerFunc

 /* istanbul ignore next, $flow-disable-line */
 if (typeof Promise !== 'undefined' && isNative(Promise)) {
   const p = Promise.resolve()
   timerFunc = () => {
     p.then(flushCallbacks)
-    // In problematic UIWebViews, Promise.then doesn't completely break, but
-    // it can get stuck in a weird state where callbacks are pushed into the
-    // microtask queue but the queue isn't being flushed, until the browser
-    // needs to do some other work, e.g. handle a timer.
-Therefore we can
-    // "force" the microtask queue to be flushed by adding an empty timer. if (isIOS) setTimeout(noop)
+    if (isIOS) setTimeout(noop)
   }
   isUsingMicroTask = true